raj45alok/raj45alok/README.md

 🏗️ &nbsp;**30+ production AWS Lambda microservices** deployed during internship at IPAGE Group
 🤖 &nbsp;Currently building **agentic AI systems** and **RAG pipelines** for real-world financial and educational use cases

-> I build cloud-native, serverless backends where AWS infrastructure, LLM reasoning, and production-grade engineering meet.
+> I design and deploy production-grade serverless systems on AWS, combining scalable cloud architecture with LLM-driven intelligence to solve real-world problems in fintech and education.

 ---